unepwcmc/ProtectedPlanet/upgrade-plan/backend/04-rails-7.md

 ## Goal

-Rails 7.1 boots locally and in CI.
-This is **milestone B0** — the most time-critical deliverable for the whole upgrade project.
-The frontend team cannot move to vite_rails 3.x or Vue 3 until this lands.
+Rails 7.1 boots locally and in CI — **milestone B0**.

-**Announce B0 completion to frontend colleague immediately on landing.**
+> **Corrected July 2026.** This document previously called B0 "the most time-critical deliverable for the whole upgrade project" because the frontend supposedly could not move to `vite_rails` 3.x or Vue 3 without it. **That was wrong** — `feat/upgrade-frontend` runs `vite_rails 3.11.1` + Vite 7 + Vue 3 islands on **Rails 5.2.0** (the gem only requires `railties >= 5.1, < 9`).
+The real gates were Ruby 2.7 and Node 18, both already met.
+See [00](./00-scope-and-shared-milestones.md).
+>
+> B0 is still the gate for the *backend's* own remaining phases — Rails 8, Docker/Kamal, the infra move — so it stays the sequencing pivot for this track.
+It is simply no longer a cross-team deadline.

+**Announce B0 on landing** so the frontend team knows the platform moved under them — informational, not a handoff.

 ---